gramineproject/graphene/Documentation/manpages/gsc.rst

 files, Intel SGX related information, and executes the application inside an Intel SGX enclave using the Graphene Library OS.
 It follows the common Docker approach to first build an image and subsequently run a container of an image.
-It provides the :command:`build` command and allows to subsequently use :command:`docker run`.
+At first a Docker image has to be graphenized via the :command:`gsc build` command.
+When the graphenized image should run within an Intel SGX enclave, the image has to be signed via a :command:`gsc sign-image` command.
+Subsequently, the image can be run using :command:`docker run`.

 Prerequisites
 =============

+The installation descriptions of prerequisites are for Ubuntu 18.04 and may differ when using a different Ubuntu version or or distribution.

 Software packages
 -----------------

-Please install the docker.io, python3, python3-pip packages.
-In addition,
+Please install the ``docker.io``, ``python3``, ``python3-pip`` packages.
+In
-install the Docker client python package via pip.
+addition, install the Docker client python package via pip.
 GSC requires Python 3.6 or later.

 .. code-block:: sh